YQX113/cuda_learn/README.md

-# cuda:The Art of Cutting a Cake
+# The Art of Cutting a Cake

 | id | in | out |
 | :--: | :------------------: | :------------------: |